niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 # Lua API Reference

-The niji api resides in the global `niji` namespace.
+The niji API resides in the global `niji` namespace.
 There is no need to import it.
 The niji namespace contains several sub-namespaces and classes for different purposes, which are listed in this document.

-For more complicated or nonstandard use cases, you can always use the [Lua standard library](https://www.lua.org/manual/5.3/) which is fully supported.
-If one of the functions in the niji api fits what you want to do however, you should always prefer using the niji api, as it provides better integration and safety features.
+In addution, you can always use the [Lua standard library](https://www.lua.org/manual/5.3/) which is fully supported.
+If one of the functions in the niji API fits what you want to do however, you should always prefer using the niji API, as it provides better integration and safety features.

 Modules are always executed with their working directory inside of their module folder, so you can easily reference bundled assets like template files using relative paths.